What You Should Remember When Looking for a Job Abroad

 Try to join a large company in your home country that already moves its staff to the country you want to move to.
 They have systems ready for this.

 Look for jobs where your skills are rare in the new country.
-If you are very hard to find locally, companies will be more willing to pay the cost and effort to sponsor you.
+If you are genuinely hard to find locally, companies will be more willing to pay the cost and effort to sponsor you.

 Change your online profiles (like LinkedIn) to show you are in your target city and join local industry groups.
 This helps you get past computer systems that often ignore overseas applicants.